DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/lectures/week-13/vital-listening.md

 1. Play your patches for classmates.
 2. Discuss which parameters had the biggest impact on accuracy.
 3. Share one strategy that helped you get closer to the target sound.

-**Optional:** Save your patches and submit your best recreation along with a short note explaining your synthesis process.

----

-## Deliverables

-* Four Vital patches (or project files) — one per sound.
-* Short written reflection (2–3 sentences each):
-  * What you heard.
-  * What you changed to match it.
-  * What still sounds different.